tinemuz/ti-port/README.md

+# Portfolio

-# Portfolio Built with Astro
+- Built with Astro

-Running on S3 and Cloudfront
+- Running on S3 and Cloudfront
+- Tailwind v3